viperleed/viperleed/doc/content/measurement/time_resolved.rst

     Step timing for secondary controllers in continuous measurements.
 A primary controller would repeat the behaviour of the first step at all other energy steps.

+Continuous time-resolved measurements ignore all settle times, and primary controllers immediately begin data acquisition after an energy has been set.

 Triggered time-resolved measurement
 ===================================